Telefonica/mistica-ios/README.md

 ```

 Every component in mistica supports dark mode.
 In order to configure dark mode in you app, you can follow [Apple guidelines](https://developer.apple.com/documentation/xcode/supporting_dark_mode_in_your_interface/choosing_a_specific_interface_style_for_your_ios_app).

+## Fonts

+By default mistica uses the system font, but if you need to use a custom font (Telefonica font, On-Air, etc) you can follow [these instructions](./Mistica/Source/Fonts/).

 ## Components